jecki/DHParser/documentation_src/manuals/transform.rst

 is traversed depth-first.
 Module :py:mod:`DHParser.transform` provides a large number of predefined transformation functions that can be combined to transform the tree in the desired manner.

-Essentially, the whole process works like the well known `visitor pattern <https://en.wikipedia.org/wiki/Visitor_pattern>`_, only in a more functional than object-oriented fashion.
-DHParser employs an object-oriented scaffolding for the visitor pattern for as well.
-See :py:mod:`DHParser.compile`.
-The assumption is that for the transformation of concrete syntax trees into abstract syntax trees the leaner functional style is preferable, while for more complex tree-transformations or the transformation of a syntax-tree into something else the more powerful object-oriented version of the visitor pattern is to be preferred, because it allows to exchange data between the visiting methods via the :py:class`~compile.Compiler`-object to which they are attached.

 To demonstrate how declarative tree-transformations via the functional-style visitor pattern work, we'll take a parser for simple arithmetic formulas as an example: